Squeeze (Squeeze album): Music

-A record consisting of material written on the orders of producer John Cale, Stephen Thomas Erlewine called said that Squeeze had a "chaotic" sound.
+A record consisting of material written on the orders of producer John Cale, Stephen Thomas Erlewine said that Squeeze had a "chaotic" sound.
 Robert Christgau described the record a "hard rock" effort.

 Release

 The initial A&M Canada and A&M U.S. LP pressings were released on limited edition red vinyl.

 In 1997, the CD was released in the UK with two bonus tracks, as part of the Six of One... box set.
 The set included the band's first six studio albums, each digitally remastered.
 These CDs were made available for individual purchase in 1998.

 In 2007, the album was digitally remastered and released in Japan.
 It contains 4 bonus tracks, one of which is a single edit of Take Me I'm Yours.
 The other bonus tracks are taken from B-sides from the singles of the album.
 It also contains the bonus tracks from the 1997 re-release.